joel-chu/To1source_event/README.md

 - If you call `$trigger` or `$call` in between, they won't be counted.
 This method only register the number of its own call
 - After the count reach max, it will remove the event from the store, and you won't able to call it again
-- It returns `-1` when you can not call it anymore, or a integer below your initial `max` value, because every time you can it, it reduce the count by 1 immediately
+- It returns `-1` then you can not call it anymore, or a integer below your initial `max` value, because every time you call it, it reduces the count by 1 immediately

 #### $get(evt)